Log in

 Posted

-Scott Beiermann's interest in the service came from what would be an exciting place … college.
+Scott Beiermann's interest in the service came from an exciting place… college.

-Beiermann would join the Army Reserves after basic training.
+Beiermann joined the Army Reserves after basic training.
 Afterward, He would get a job as a chaplain assistant.
 A chaplain is a minister for military people and civilians.
 Beiermann's role was not only the assistant but also a bodyguard for the chaplain.
-During his nine years in the service, Beiermann would get married, serve two tours in Iraq, work with the military police, prisoners of war, and help train Iraqi police forces in different cities.
+During his nine years in the service, Beiermann got married, served two tours in Iraq, worked with the military police, prisoners of war, and helped train Iraqi police forces in different cities.

 When it came time to renew his contract with the army, considering the upcoming birth of his first child, some close calls with Improvised Explosive Devices IED, and a calling, Beiermann decided to follow his calling instead.